vvnraman/cppcon-2022-cpp-neovim/slides/10-intro.md

 - This is more of an observation I had while preparing the slides for this talk...
-- As I feel I have gravitated towards the current command line setup with Neovim for similar reasons
+- As I feel I have gravitated towards the current command line setup around Neovim for similar reasons
-  - Both the tangible ones like speed, minimalism and efficiency and this intangible thing where it gets of the way.
+  - Both the tangible ones like speed, minimalism and efficiency and this intangible thing where it gets out of way.

 ## Pause